2dareis2do/futurenet/README.md

 ```

 It is also possible to run script to output to a log file using the following
-syntax e.g.  However this means it will not also output to the command line.
+syntax (however this means it will not also output to the command line).

 ```
 node app.js >> fizzbuzz.log